-Second Proof.
-One can prove the result without arbitrage arguments by using the bounds of IV.7.1.
+So, don't exercise early: early exercise is never optimal. // Second Proof.
+One can prove the result by using the bounds of IV.7.1.
 For details, see e.g. [BK, Th.
 4.7.1].

 Financial Interpretation.

 There are two reasons why an American call should not be exercised early: 1.
 Insurance.
 Consider an investor choosing to hold a call option instead of the underlying stock.
 He does not care if the share price falls below the strike price (as he can then just discard his option) - but if he held the stock, he would.
 Thus the option insures the investor against such a fall in stock price, and if he exercises early, he loses this insurance.